NHSDigital/communications-manager-api/specification/documentation/APIDescription.md

 ## Onboarding

 You need to get your software approved by us before it can go live with this API.
-You will also need to undertake the Communications Manager onboarding process which is still being defined.
+You will also need to undertake the NHS Notify onboarding process which is still being defined.
 Further details will follow.

 To understand how our online digital onboarding process works, see [digital onboarding](https://digital.nhs.uk/developer/guides-and-documentation/digital-onboarding).